alexandraestrada/styleLust/README.md

 styleLust
 =========

-You are in the wedFrontEnd branch of the railsnew StyleLust.
-This version includes:
+<p>You are in the wedFrontEnd branch of the railsnew StyleLust.
+This version includes:<p>

- *Ellie's front end work done remotely on Wednesday, March 5th *testing files
+ * Ellie's front end work done remotely on Wednesday, March 5th
+ * testing files